Norfloxacin-induced toxic epidermal necrolysis

 ŞAHİN M. T., ÖZTÜRKCAN S., İNANIR I., Filiz E. E.

-• Anahtar Kelimeler: norfloxacin, Stevens-Johnson syndrome, toxic epidermal necrolysis
+• Keywords: norfloxacin, Stevens-Johnson syndrome, toxic epidermal necrolysis

 OBJECTIVE: To report a case of toxic epidermal necrolysis (TEN) in a man who was treated with oral norfloxacin for prostatitis.
 CASE SUMMARY: A 40-year-old man presented with a severe skin reaction, which was diagnosed as TEN.
 He had received norfloxacin 800 mg/day over a 14-day period for prostatitis and, 10 days after finishing the treatment regimen, he developed cutaneous and mucous lesions typical of TEN.
 After a prolonged hospitalization and treatment with oral prednisolone therapy, fluid resuscitation, and wound dressing, the man recovered.
 DISCUSSION: TEN is an infrequent, yet often fatal, severe systemic and cutaneous disease that is most often an adverse drug reaction.
 There are few case reports of TEN induced by fluoroquinolones.
 A MEDLINE search (1966-February 2005) revealed no reports of toxic epidermal necrolysis, but one incidence of Stevens-Johnson syndrome due to norfloxacin therapy.
 An objective causality assessment suggests that TEN was probably related to norfloxacin in this patient.
 CONCLUSIONS: To our knowledge, this is the first case of TEN associated with the use of oral norfloxacin.
 We hope that this case report creates awareness that norfloxacin-induced TEN is possible.